-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time, and location.
-All records will be dated and signed and will include the action taken.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting EXCATLY what was said or seen by the child and the staff member (if appropriate, using a body map to record), giving the date, time, and location.
+All records will be dated and signed within 24 hours and will include the action taken.
 This is then presented to the Lead Practitioner (or Deputy), who will decide on appropriate action and record this accordingly.